-I have heard and read so many positive things about Steve McConnell’s influential book Code Complete that I decided to do a little more than just read it for myself.
-My goal is to take my time digesting the content covered in (the 2nd edition of) the book.
-I will write detailed notes for myself as if I were taking a university course with Code Complete as the textbook, and then summarize that info into (what I hope to be) an easily digestible, quick-review, format.
-In grade school terms, you can think of it like a mini book report on each chapter.
+I’ve heard (and read) so many positive things about Steve McConnell’s influential book Code Complete that I decided to do a little more than just read it for myself.
+My goal is to spend some time digesting the content, taking detailed notes for myself as if I were taking a university course with Code Complete as the textbook.
+I intend to then summarize that info into (what I hope will be) an easily-digestible, quick-review format.
+You can think of it as a series of mini book reports, one for each chapter.

-To elaborate, once I finish this process of working through the book, I plan to have a series of short documents highlighting the important aspects of each section of the book that I will then format into blog posts.
-My hope is that this process will not only help me better retain the content, but also provide me with a resource I can quickly reference in the future.
-By sharing these summaries with others, I also hope it will be equally beneficial to those of you who have already read the book and are looking for a refresher on some of the content.
-Additionally, for any of you who have not yet read the book, may it be a helpful introduction
+To elaborate, once I finish this process of working through the book, I plan to have a series of short documents highlighting the important aspects of each section of the book that I will then format into succinct articles.
+My hope is that this process will not only help me better retain the content, but also generate a resource I can quickly reference in the future.
+By sharing these summaries with you, I hope it will be equally beneficial to those of you who have already read the book and are looking for a refresher on some of the content.
+Additionally, for any of you who have not yet read the book, may it be a helpful introduction.

-As mentioned, considering that my hope is to provide an overview-level summary of the core content, these posts are absolutely no substitute for reading the text yourself.
+Considering that my hope is to provide an overview/summary of the core content, these posts are absolutely no substitute for reading the text yourself.
 At the time of writing this intro, I’ve already worked through the first few sections of the book.
 Already, I can definitively say it would be a near-impossible task to attempt to convey, in blog format, every important detail McConnell covers in the text, not to mention an act of futility considering how excellent of a resource the book itself already is.

 Finally, I just want to underscore that the ideas and concepts I wish to convey are 100% attributable to Steve McConnell.
 I am in no way claiming that these are my ideas.
 Unless otherwise noted, any quotes that show up in these posts are quotes from the text.
 Although I will do my best to try to accurately summarize the gist of the content, please forgive any mistakes and/or misunderstandings on my part.